-For the Northbridge VR operating in 2-phase mode, when PSIO_L is asserted Channel 2 is tri-stated to boost efficiency.
-When PSI1_L is asserted Channel 1 enters diode emulation mode to further boost efficiency.
+For the Northbridge VR operating in 2-phase mode, when PSIO_L is asserted Channel 2 is tri-stated and Channel 1 enters diode emulation mode to boost efficiency.
+When PSI1_L is asserted the Core VR continues to operate in this fashion.

 It is possible for the processor to assert or deassert PSIO_L and PSI1_L out of order.
 PSIO_L takes priority over PSI1_L.
-If PSIO_L is deasserted while PSI1_L is still asserted, the ISL62773 will return the selected VR back full channel CCM operation.
+If PSIO_L is deasserted while PSI1_L is still asserted, the ISL6277 will return the selected VR back full channel CCM operation.